bl1231/bilbomd-worker/README.md

 ## Version History

+- 1.6.1
+  - A fair number of changes for NERSC deployment
 - 1.6.0
   - Extensive changes to `pdb2crd.py` in order to preserve incoming residue numbering.
   - Refactor for the changes in `pdb2crd.py`